ekatrukha/Metamorph_nD_5D/README.md

 The plugin is based on examples shown at these [one](https://forum.image.sc/t/open-part-of-tif-stack/3166), [two](https://forum.image.sc/t/wrap-imageplus-virtualstack-into-imglib2/4154) discussion topics at image.sc forum.

 ### Updates history
+#### 0.0.4
+Fixed error for TIF/STK shift for different wavelengths.
+It caused horizontal image shift in some wavelength/z-stacks.
 #### 0.0.3
 Fixed opening error if files are stored as .STK
 #### 0.0.2